privacyguides/privacyguides.org/docs/basics/hardware.md

 Privacy screens are a film you can put over your normal screen so that the screen is only visible from a certain angle.
 These are good if your threat model includes others peeking at your screen, but it is not foolproof as anyone could just move to a different viewing angle and see what's on your screen.

-### Dead Man's Switches

-A dead man's switch stops a piece of machinery from operating without the presence of a human operator.
-These were originally designed as a safety measure, but the same concept can be applied to an electronic device to lock it when you're not present.

-Some laptops are able to [detect](https://support.microsoft.com/en-us/windows/managing-presence-sensing-settings-in-windows-11-82285c93-440c-4e15-9081-c9e38c1290bb) when you're present and can lock automatically when you aren't sitting in front of the screen.
-You should check the settings in your OS to see if your computer supports this feature.

-You can also get cables, like [Buskill](https://buskill.in), that will lock or wipe your computer when the cable is disconnected.

-### Anti-Interdiction/Evil Maid Attack
+### Purchasing Privately

-The best way to prevent a targeted attack against you before a device is in your possession is to purchase a device in a physical store, rather than ordering it to your address.
+The best way to purchase your hardware privately is to go to a physical store, rather than ordering it to your address.
+This way you don't have to give your address.

-Make sure your device supports secure boot/verified boot, and you have it enabled.
-Try to avoid leaving your device unattended whenever possible.
+You can also pay in cash or gift cards to avoid giving the store your payment information and keep the purchase from showing up in your credit card/debit card purchase history.

 ## Secure your Network